iamAkolab/ninja_dojo/leetscode_Clan/ReadMe.md

-There are 2 pathways before you.
+There are 3 pathways before you.

+# The Easy Bushido

-# The Python Bushido
+# The Medium Bushido

-# The Javascript Bushido
+# The Hard Bushido

 choose wisely young warrior.